Sufjan Stevens: Solo studio albums (2009–2011)

 In September 2009, Stevens began performing four new songs while on his fall tour, "All Delighted People", "Impossible Soul", "Too Much" and "Age of Adz".
-That year Stevens contributed to an album with his stepfather, Lowell Brams, entitled Music for Insomnia.
+That year Stevens contributed to an album with his stepfather, Lowell Brams, titled Music for Insomnia.
 The album was released December 8, 2009.
-On October 6, 2009, Stevens' label, Asthmatic Kitty Records, released an album of versions of his 2001 album Enjoy Your Rabbit rearranged for strings and performed by the Osso String Quartet, entitled Run Rabbit Run.
+On October 6, 2009, Stevens' label, Asthmatic Kitty Records, released an album of versions of his 2001 album Enjoy Your Rabbit rearranged for strings and performed by the Osso String Quartet, titled Run Rabbit Run.

 In 2010, Stevens was featured on The National's album High Violet, released in May, and sang backing vocals for the band on the Late Show with David Letterman.
 Following the release of High Violet, band frontman Matt Berninger mentioned that Stevens was recording a new album in the band's studio and that The National would appear on some of the tracks.
 In early August, Stevens announced North American tour dates across dozens of cities.
 On August 20, 2010, Stevens suddenly and unexpectedly released a new collection of tracks, the All Delighted People EP, for digital download.
 The EP is built around two versions of the title track, "All Delighted People".
-The EP surprisingly rose to #27 on the Billboard 200 albums solely through its digital sales.
+The EP surprisingly rose to No. 27 on the Billboard 200 albums solely through its digital sales.
 On August 26, Asthmatic Kitty announced that Stevens would release his newest full-length album, The Age of Adz, on October 12.
 NPR streamed the album until it was released on October 12, 2010.